-The Williams Syndrome Center at St. Louis Children's Hospital offers coordinated care for the diagnosis and treatment of Williams syndrome (WS), a rare genetic disorder that is associated with developmental delays and medical problems affecting multiple parts of the body.
-Williams syndrome occurs in about 1 in 8,000 births, and features include:
+The Williams Syndrome Center at St. Louis Children's Hospital offers coordinated care for the diagnosis and treatment of Williams syndrome (WS).
+Williams syndrome is a rare genetic disorder that is associated with developmental delays and medical problems affecting multiple parts of the body.

 - Feeding problems